Sermons

 19 April 2019

 When tragedy strikes it’s interesting to see the different responses from our leaders.
-When the terrorist attack happened in Christchurch last month, Prime Minister Jacinda Ardern came out with obvious grief and hurt in her voice and demeanour.
-It was similar some years back during the Queensland floods when the Premier at the time, Anna… Read more
+When the terrorist attack happened in Christchurch last month, Prime Minister Jacinda Ardern came out with obvious… Read more

 Year C Maundy Thursday – Loving by example